GL-Li/vimwiki/docker_kubernetes.md

         - still need `--rm` in docker run.

 ## Workflow and SOP ===========================================================

+### SOP: use host's gui to display graphic interface in docker container

+    - `$ xhost + local:` to allow the docker using host's xserver.
+Run it if system restarted.
+Keep the `:` at the end of `local`.
+    - `$ docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.x11-unix:/tmp/.x11-unix --net host my/image` to start the container.
+        - for example, `docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.x11-unix:/tmp/.x11-unix --net host r-base R`, make a plot in R to display the figure in a pop up window.

 ### SOP: add user to  docker user group so no need to use `sudo` every time
 https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo